rails/rails/guides/source/migrations.md

 NOTE: Some "caveats":#using-models-in-your-migrations apply to using models in your migrations.

-This migration adds a +receive_newsletter+ column to the +users+ table.
-We want it to default to +false+ for new users, but existing users are considered to have already opted in, so we use the User model to set the flag to +true+ for existing users.
+This migration adds a `receive_newsletter` column to the `users` table.
+We want it to default to `false` for new users, but existing users are considered to have already opted in, so we use the User model to set the flag to `true` for existing users.

 ### Using the change method